Davina2001/42_C_eval_tool/README.md

 - Remove the last /* and */ symbols from each C file.
 - Compile each C file in its directory and generate an a.out executable.
 - Execute each a.out file in order, displaying the results.

-## Important Notes Before Use

-- *Comment Removal*: The script removes the last /* and */ comment symbols from all C files.
-If your program relies on these comments at the end of the files, using this script may cause unintended behavior or errors.

-- *Directory Placement*: Ensure that the script is placed and executed from the root directory of your repository.
-Below is a sample directory structure to illustrate where the script should reside:

-    plaintext

-    your-project-root/

-    ├── c_eval.sh

-    ├── ex00/

-    │   └── your_file.c

-    ├── ex01/

-    │   └── your_file.c

-    └── ex02/

-    │   └── your_file.c

-    In this example, c_eval.sh should be placed in the your-project-root/ directory.

 ## License